There are a few postpartum recovery must-haves that saved me in the early days of motherhood.

-Pamper yourself when you can!
+Pamper yourself a little when you can.
 Pick out a lovely robe, a flowy dress, or some soft pajamas as a treat.
-Just make sure that whatever you choose is also very comfortable.
+Just make sure that whatever you choose is also very comfortable and practical.

 And while we’re on the subject of pampering, I’d recommend having a few of your favorite chocolate bars, specialty teas, and other goodies on hand.
 Having a few treats available to enjoy while you soak up those newborn days is awfully nice!

-The postpartum discomfort and sleepless nights are difficult, but they won’t last forever, and a little extra chocolate goes a long way in the meantime!
+The postpartum discomfort and sleepless nights are difficult, but they won’t last forever, and a little extra chocolate goes a long way.

-I learned about Earth Mama Angel Baby products during my pregnancy, and decided to give them a try.
+I learned about Earth Mama Organics products during my pregnancy, and decided to give them a try.
 Little did I know how much I would come to rely on them once Jack arrived!